youyanggu/covid19_projections/about.md

 ### Additional Limitations

 * *Asymtomatic individuals* : Our model is based on infectious individuals only, which are more likely to be symptomatic.
 There is [growing evidence](https://www.forbes.com/sites/mattperez/2020/06/08/who-says-asymptomatic-spread-of-coronavirus-very-rare-but-experts-raise-questions/#69a15d0143d0) that asymptomatic individuals are unlikely to be infectious.
 As a result, we do not account for those individuals in our model, since they do not contribute to the spread of the virus.
+Not that asymptomatic individuals are different than pre-symptomatic individuals.

 * *Day-of-week factors*: We currently do not account for day-of-week factors in death reporting.
 According to [our analysis](https://twitter.com/youyanggu/status/1251779534422073344), deaths reported on Sunday/Monday are about 60% of that of Tuesday-Thursday.
 So we expect on average that our projections will be higher than Sunday/Monday reports and lower than our Tuesday-Thursday reports.